Starting Up Your Business in Osaka: Introduction

 ＜INTERNATIONAL Social Security Agreement＞

 A foreign employee who is covered by a social security system of a country which signed the International Social Security Agreement with Japan is exempt from the Japanese social security system if certain conditions are met.
-As of November 2015, Japan has signed the Agreement with 19 countries, and the Agreement has come into effect in 15 countries.
+As of January.2017, Japan has signed the Agreement with 20 countries, and the Agreement has come into effect in 16 countries.
 Please note that a Certificate of Coverage for International Social Security Agreement is required in order to qualify for exemption.

 5. Coverage for Directors of Corporation